ecorisQ/QGIS-RF3D/README.md

 The tool performs an additional check to identify values in the two outer rows or columns of the ROCKDENSITY raster, which will not be considered in the Rockyfor3D simulation.

 ### Installation
-1. Save the zipped(!) code folder somewhere on your computer.
-2. Open QGIS, go to Plugins > Manage and Install Plugins > Install from ZIP.
-3. Click on the 3 dots, browse to the zipped folder and then click on Install Plugin.
+The plugin ("Rockyfor3D Input Rasters") is available in the official QGIS Plugin repository and can be installed in QGIS via Plugins > Manage and Install Plugins.

-The plugin ("Create Rockyfor3D Input Rasters") is available in QGIS from the plugin menu, the processing toolbox or directly from the toolbar.
+Once installed, the plugin is accessible in QGIS from the plugin menu, the processing toolbox or directly from the toolbar.

 ### Get Rockyfor3D (free for ecorisQ members)
 https://www.ecorisq.org/ecorisq-tools